bitburner-official/bitburner-src/markdown/bitburner.darknet.packetcapture.md

 </td><td>

-the hostname of the server to listen to.
+Hostname/IP of the server to listen to.

 </td></tr>